Eating Disorder Relapse is Common

 “I am disappointed that I used a behavior when I felt angry.
 I wish I had been better prepared for that situation.
 I do see what I need to do differently next time.
 Slips are bound to happen in recovery, but overall, I am doing much better than before treatment and that feels hopeful.”

-In addition to managing self-talk around a slip, patients should also refer to their relapse prevention plan in these instances and involve their support networks and treatment team as soon as possible.
-This approach helps ensure the appropriate response and assists the individual in moving forward in their recovery.
+Patients can also refer to their relapse prevention plan in moments of struggle and involve their support networks and treatment team as soon as possible.
+This approach helps ensure the proper response and helps the individual move forward in their recovery.

 Sources